SebastianoF/calie/README.md

 over ![img](http://latex.codecogs.com/svg.latex?\Omega), subset of
 ![img](http://latex.codecogs.com/svg.latex?\mathbb{R}^D).
 In the image above a stationary velocity field is represented with an arrow of the tangent space of the group of diffeomorphisms.
-Lie exponential and Lie logarithm map the vector field in the flow and vice versa.
+Lie exponential and Lie logarithm map the vector field in the corresponding flow and vice versa.

 ## Documentation